GhostInTheSteiner/Composition-Compass/README.md

 2. Place the contained `Pandora` folder right in the root directory of your internal storage (e.g. `/storage/emulated/0/Pandora`). **This is important!
 If there's already another folder named `Pandora` it has to be removed.**

-3. Open the `!resources` folder and import the XML file to Tasker.
+3. Open Tasker and import the XML inside the `!resources` folder.

 4. Once imported, launch the `CarPlayer.OpenItem` Task.
 It'll prompt you for all required dependencies.
 If you're missing one of them Composition Compass will automatically install it and ask you to restart the Task.